shango100/lc-3-vm-/README.md

 [LC-3](https://en.wikipedia.org/wiki/Little_Computer_3) computer, written in Go.

-It was inspired by [Justin Meiners' and Ryan Pendleton's article](https://justinmeiners.github.io/lc3-vm/index.html).
+It was inspired by [Justin Meiners' and Ryan Pendleton's article]

 It can run implementations of programs such as: